 So a real education doesn’t begin at the tender age of five, the preschool age of four, or the official first grade.

-A real education begins when a parent determines to engage the child with emotional learning, interpersonal learning, and also knowledge-based learning.
+Real education begins when a parent determines to engage the child with emotional learning, interpersonal learning, and also knowledge-based learning.